grommet/grommet-leaflet/README.md

 ### Cluster

 Cluster is used to render a cluster of locations and is passed to the `icon` prop on [MarkerCluster](#markercluster).
+Cluster will render the number of markers contained in the cluster and an icon associated with the marker `kind` if an icon for that kind has been specified in the theme.

 Cluster supports the following props: